Employers' liability insurance

 If you’re the sole director of a limited company and have no employees, you do not need this cover.
 However, you may find that clients require you to hold employers' liability insurance cover as a contractual requirement.
 If you do not have any employees, it's worth checking with your client whether they require you to hold employers' liability insurance.

-If you have registered as an employer with HMRC, you will have been assigned an ERN number (also known as your Employer PAYE Reference).
-You will be able to find this in your HMRC welcome pack, on your P60 and on most correspondence you receive from HMRC.
+If you’re registered as an employer with HMRC, you’ll have an ERN number (also known as your Employer PAYE Reference).
+You’ll find this in your HMRC welcome pack, on your P60 and on most HMRC correspondence.

-We are required to collect this number by our regulators.
-ELTO (the Employer's Liability Trading Office) have created a database which enables employees to easily identify their previous employer's insurers should they need to make a claim in the future.
+We’re required to collect this number by our regulators.
+ELTO (the Employer's Liability Trading Office) have a database which enables employees to identify their previous employer's insurers should they need to make a claim in the future.

 If you are not registered as an employer with HMRC, you are exempt from holding an ERN number and do not need to provide one to us.